Shatur/neovim-session-manager/README.md

   autoload_last_session = true, -- Automatically load last session on startup is started without arguments. autosave_last_session = true, -- Automatically save last session on exit. autosave_ignore_paths = { '~' }, -- Folders to ignore when autosaving a session.
+  autosave_ignore_not_normal = true, -- Plugin will not save a session when no writable and listed buffers are opened.
 })
 ```